-‘There Is Only One Way’: CSK All-Rounder Banking on IPL 2025 in a Bid To Make England Comeback - Cricxtasy
+‘There Is Only One Way’: CSK All-Rounder Banking On IPL 2025 In A Bid To Make England Comeback - Cricxtasy

 All-rounder Sam Curran is banking on a successful Indian Premier League (IPL) stint with Chennai Super Kings (CSK) this upcoming season as he hopes for an England recall.
 Curran has not played for England since featuring in a T20I against West Indies in November 2024.

-This also meant that he missed England’s forgettable 2025 ICC Champions Trophy in Pakistan, where they crashed out in the group stage.
+This also meant that he missed England’s 2025 ICC Champions Trophy in Pakistan, where they crashed out in the group stage.
 In the aftermath of their exit, Jos Buttler also stepped down as captain.
-At he IPL 2025 meg auction last year, Chennai Super Kings acquired Curran for INR 2.40 crore.
+At the IPL 2025 mega auction last year, Chennai Super Kings acquired Curran for INR 2.40 crore.

 “My main aim is probably just to get back into the (England white-ball) side,” Curran said on the Sky Sports Cricket Podcast.
 “With England, I guess I’ve never really found that perfect role.
 In the Champions Trophy and the series in India (at the start of 2025), there was no hiding that they stacked the batting in terms of playing a lot of batters and those extra quicks.